Shyu-Lab/APEA/README.md

 # AMIA 2025 Annual Symposium Conference

-This code repository is the paper we published at AMIA 2025 Annual Symposium Conference.
+This code repository accompanies our paper accepted for presentation at the AMIA 2025 Annual Symposium, which is scheduled to be indexed in PubMed in March 2026.
+We have also included the presentation slides -- please take a look if you're interested!

 ### Paper Title
 APEA: A Type 1 Diabetes Self-Management Ambient-AI Assistance Tool that Bridges Trajectory Prediction, Interactive Explanation, and Just-in-Time Adaptive Intervention Action